DjDCH/SoundStreamVisualizer/NOTES.md

 * Do a `BaseRunner` for all runnable
 * Do a `BaseComponent` for all component
 * Add a `Color` parameter to the component

+## FIXES

+* No signal or beat, random color fading
+* Compute BPM and KPM.
+If BPM is to low compared to KPM, use Kick instead of Beat